Alina Zagitova leads Evgenia Medvedeva after record-breaking short program | The Japan Times

 Satoko Miyahara is in fourth place on 75.94, with Kaori Sakamoto in fifth with 73.18.

-With the gold and silver looking like locks for Zagitova and Medvedeva, in whichever order, Miyahara and Sakamoto are both within striking distance of claim the bronze going into Friday’s free skate.
+With the gold and silver looking like locks for Zagitova and Medvedeva, in whichever order, Miyahara and Sakamoto are both within striking distance of claiming the bronze going into Friday’s free skate.

+Zagitova admitted that her meteoric rise has come faster than she expected.

+“I didn’t really think that I would be here competing at the Olympic Games,” Zagitova commented.
+“If someone had told me that two or three years ago, or even one year ago, I would have been very surprised.”

+Medvedeva, who trains with Zagitova under star Russian coach Eteri Tutberidze in Moscow, said she felt tense during the team event last week.

+“Today, for the first time, I went out with the thought not to give way to my emotions,” Medvedeva noted.
+“In the team event, I was nervous and my legs were shaky.
+I was full of emotions, but they were happy emotions — to be at the Olympic Games.”

-Osmond’s routine to “Sous le ciel de Paris” earned her a season-best score from the judges.
+Osmond’s routine to “Sous le ciel de Paris” earned her a season’s best score from the judges.
 Osmond calmly moved through her elements with great poise.

+The Newfoundland native, who was 13th at the Sochi Games, says she has grown personally in the last four years.

+“I barely remember my last Olympic experience, it was such a whirlwind,” Osmond said.
+“I feel so much more mature, so much more in control and to be able to put (together) a program like that is always much better than it was four years ago.”

 Miyahara, performing to “Memoirs of a Geisha,” skated immediately after Medvedeva and opened with a triple lutz/triple toe loop combo, then executed a flying camel spin and a combination spin, before landing a triple loop.
 Following her step sequence, Miyahara hit a double axel and closed out with a sublime layback spin.

+“Miyahara — Lovely, Lovely program,” Button wrote.
+“But she doesn’t project her performance to the audience, keeps it too personal.”

+“I thought I would be more nervous,” Miyahara commented.
+“It was not so bad for me.
+It was very special and on this dynamic stage I am happy to skate here.
+I am looking forward to the long program.”

 Sakamoto displayed her incredible fortitude with a fine skate to “Moonlight Sonata.”
-Her jumping ability combined with her artistry also earned her a season’s best score.
+Her jumping ability combined with her artistry also earned her a season-best score.
+She also received level-fours on her spins and step sequence.

 Sakamoto, who won the Four Continents last month, began with a lovely layback spin before moving into her step sequence.
 After a flying camel spin, she tore off a triple flip/triple toe loop combo, a triple loop and a double axel, before ending with a combination spin.

+Sakamoto practiced for a few days in Seoul following the team event and felt it was beneficial.

+“I had good training in Seoul,” Sakamoto stated.
+“I have been able to improve my jumping quality after the Four Continents.
+I want to give it my best and enjoy my free skate.”

-It was an impressive display for the 17-year-old Kobe native, who continues her rise into the ranks of the world elite.
+It was an impressive display for the 17-year-old Kobe native, who continues her rise in the ranks of the world elite.

-“Elegant and secure jumps were great,” the legend tweeted after Sakamoto finished her program.
+“Elegant and secure jumps were great,” the legend wrote after Sakamoto finished her program.

 South Korea’s Choi Da-bin (67.77) moved the home crowd with her skate to “Papa Can You Hear Me” and is in eighth place.